 Need to take a break from study?
 How to intermit or discontinue your course

-While we hope that things are going well with your study, we know that sometimes personal, financial and health issues, or other factors outside your control, can make it impossible to continue with uni – either in the short term or permanently.
+While we hope that things are going well with your study, we know that sometimes personal, financial and health issues, or other factors outside your control, can make it difficult to continue with uni – either in the short or longer term.

 If you find yourself in this position, it’s important to know that you have options.
 These include intermitting (pausing) or discontinuing your study.

 We can help you to make the right decision, so read on to learn what steps you should take.

 It’s crucial to ask for help as soon as you realise things aren’t going to plan.
 The earlier you do this, the more options you’ll have.
 This may include short-term help like assessment extensions or special consideration.

 One of our friendly and knowledgeable Student Advisers can talk you through your situation and explain what you can do next.
 Just contact Student Central to make an appointment – this can be in person, by phone or over Zoom.

 An intermission is an approved break from study.
 Intermission can be taken for three ‘active’ trimesters or two active semesters (an ‘active’ study period is one in which you’re required to be enrolled as part of your course study plan).
 These don’t have to be consecutive.

 Any intermission taken due to the impacts of COVID-19 within the 2020 and 2021 academic years won’t count toward this allowance.